Anil1111/The_NationalBank_Rm/README.md

  * Finalizers, *which are called by the runtime's garbage collector to destroy instances of a class*.

-*All members from the super class are inherited to the lower classes, but if they are visible or not depends on their accessibility.*
+All members from the super class are inherited to the lower classes, but if they are visible or not depends on their accessibility.*

-Private *members are visible only in derived classes that are nested in their base class.*
+ * Private, *members are visible only in derived classes that are nested in their base class.*
-Protected *members are visible only in derived classes.*
+ * Protected, *members are visible only in derived classes.*
-Internal *members are visible only in derived classes that are located in the same assembly as the base class.*
+ * Internal *members are visible only in derived classes that are located in the same assembly as the base class.*
-Public *members are visible in derived classes and are part of the derived class' public interface.*
+ * Public, *members are visible in derived classes and are part of the derived class.*

+A child classes can *override* inherited members by providing an implementation in the parent class.
+The member in the parent class have to be marked with the *virtual* keyword.

+        Example: from the parent class : public abstract class clsAccount

+        public virtual bool fncDeposit(double deposit)
+        {
+            if (deposit < 20 || 500 < deposit)
+            {
+                return false;
+            }
+            else
+            {
+                vBalance += deposit;
+                return true;
+            }
+        }

+		in the child class : public class clsPaidAccount : clsAccount

+		public override bool fncDeposit(double deposit)
+        {
+            vInterestPayment = fncPayInterest(deposit);
+            fncPaidAccountPayInterest(vInterestPayment);
+            MessageBox.Show("an interest of : " + " " + vInterestPayment.ToString() + " $ " + " has been paid ");
+            return base.fncDeposit(deposit);
+        }